OrderlyNetwork/oft-token/README.md

 These tasks with the prefix `order:` are defined in the tasks folder, are used for Orderly network.
 #### Deploy Contracts

+Before you can run the task to deplyment, you need to set up the `.env` file to specify the network and the private key for the deployment.
+Check the `.env.example` file for the reference.

+All contracts are deployed with `create2` method, which means the contract address is determined by the contract bytecode and the `salt` value defined in the `.env` file.
+The `salt` value is used to generate the contract address deterministically.

-To deploy native ERC20 token contract on Ethereum
+To deploy native ERC20 token contract on Ethereum:

 ```
+// Compile the contracts
+npx hardhat compile

 // On Sepolia testnet
 npx hardhat order:deploy --network sepolia --env dev --contract OrderToken
 // On Ethereum mainnet
 npx hardhat order:deploy --network ethereum --env mainnet --contract OrderToken
 ```

-To deploy OFT Adapter contract on Ethereum
+To deploy OFT Adapter contract on Ethereum:
 ```
+// Compile the contracts
+npx hardhat compile

 // On Sepolia testnet
 npx hardhat order:deploy --network sepolia --env dev --contract OrderAdapter
 // On Ethereum mainnet